-To the south-western direction of the Jagannath temple there is a small temple dedicated to Lord Shiva.
+To the south-western direction of the Jagannath Temple there is a temple dedicated to Lord Shiva.
 This temple is known as Kapalamochana Temple.
 The temple is located on the left side of Gandua Chaura Chowk in Manikarnika Street.
-From the dakhina dwar (south gate/horse Gate) of the Jagannath Temple the road which leads to the Lokanath Temple, on the way there comes Manikarnika Tirtha.
+From the Dakhina Dwara (south gate/horse Gate) of the Jagannath Temple the road which leads to the Lokanath Temple, on the way there comes Manikarnika Tirtha.
 Here one can see the Kapalamochana Shiva Temple.
-There is a sacred pool found in this premises which is known as 'Manikarnika'.
+There is a sacred well found in this premises which is known as 'Manikarnika'.
 From the architectural point of view the temple is not so important but from the religious point of view, it is one of the important Shiva shrines of Puri.
 Devotees come to visit Lord Jagannatha temple, also visit the Kapala mochana temple.